a2/website-source/about/index.markdown

 <img src="/assets/images/profile.jpg" class="profile" draggable='false' />
 Hello, my name is Daniel Tomlinson.
 I build iOS App's and write things.

-Currently, I build iOS applications at [ShowMyHomework](http://showmyhomework.co.uk), build my own products at RocketApps - I'm currently building [Captain](http://twitter.com/GetCaptain) a DigitalOcean management app for iOS, and write a regular column for the [Observer](http://observer.theguardian.com).
+Currently, I build iOS applications at [ShowMyHomework](http://showmyhomework.co.uk), build my own products at RocketApps - I'm currently building [Captain](http://twitter.com/GetCaptain) a DigitalOcean management app for iOS, and something unnanounced.
+I also write a regular column for the [Observer](http://observer.theguardian.com).

 I love to write, and will occasionally post articles here about things that I'm passionate about, such as technology, education, programming, and other thoughts that may arise.